firebase/genkit/docs/flows.md

 Flows are functions with some additional characteristics: they are strongly typed, streamable, locally and remotely callable, and fully observable.
-Genkit provides CLI and Dev UI tooling for working with flows (running, debugging, etc).
+Genkit provides CLI and Developer UI tooling for working with flows (running, debugging, etc).

 ## Defining flows